jefponte/lumen-api-example/README.md

         php ./02-api-with-db/artisan make:migration criar_tabela_series --create=series
         php ./02-api-with-db/artisan make:migration criar_tabela_episodios --create=episodios

-The migrations are created in the folder ./database/migrations
+The migrations are created in the folder ./database/migrations and you have to customize it.

+And them change the database config in .env

 ## api with authentication token